XenoidXD/blockchain-voting-system/docs/modules/blockchain.md

 *   **Returns:**
     *   `dict`: A dictionary containing the transaction ID (`txid`) and the metadata hash (`metadata_hash`).
 *   **Raises:**
     *   `RuntimeError` if there's an issue storing the metadata.

-[Documentasikan method-method lainnya (jika ada) dengan format yang sama.]